Dugda: Place of interest

-Khadeswari Temple - It is a famous temple for not only the people of Dugda but also for many other from other places.
+Khadeshwari Temple - It is a famous temple of goddess Durga, not only the people of Dugda but also for near around places.
 This place is also known as Pahari Mandir as it is situated on the top of the hill.

 Milan Kendra - This is the marriage ceremony hall for the people.

 Hanuman Mandir - There are three Hanuman Mandirs situated in the town.
 One in the middle of the market, second just below New B.C.C.L.
 Colony and the third one is in B.C.C.L Colony.

-Shiva Mandir -There are two Shiva Mandir one temple is situated at the rear side of the main market and another one is in the middle of New B.C.C.L.
-Colony.
+Shiva Mandir -There are three Shiva Mandir one temple is situated at the rear side of the main market and another one is in the middle of New B.C.C.L.
+Colony and third one is in railway colony.
 It is the temple of Lord Shiva as the main deity, along with many other Hindu Gods.

 Apart from these, there is also a Gurudwara and a Mosque.